razeenf/Price-Tracker-Bot/README.md

 # Amazon Price Tracker Discord Bot

 A simple to use Discord bot that helps you track Amazon.ca products for price drops.
-Simply give the bot a link of the product you wish to track along with your email and It'll notify you through email when the product goes on sale.
+Simply give the bot a link of the product you wish to track along with your email and It'll notify you through a discord ping and email when the product goes on sale.

 ### List of Commands:
 * !help